kyleepena/pr-send-to-tech-support/README.md

 ## 🎯 Future Plans

-* Swap mock data with real system/API values as access expands
+* Swap remaining mock data with real system/API values as access expands
 * Add capability to package up a copy of the project, related logs, screenshot, and more.
 * Add auto-formatting for Reddit, Adobe Forums, or support tickets